-Latino groups warn that Biden’s sluggish outreach could have devastating results
+Latino groups warn that Biden’s sluggish outreach to their voters could hurt in November

 Biden campaign officials said they are steadily building an aggressive Latino outreach program, with Latino vote directors in 11 states and micro-targeted efforts in various communities.
 The campaign’s advertising includes specially curated speakers — with Mexican accents in Arizona, Cuban accents in Miami, and Puerto Rican accents in Orlando and Tampa.

-The campaign has divided Florida into three regions with individual Latino vote directors and ramped up its staffing and commercials.
+The campaign has divided Florida into three regions with individual Latino vote directors and ramped up its staffing and ads.

 “We take Florida extremely seriously,” said Cristóbal Alex, a senior Biden adviser who works on Latino outreach.
 “As the vice president said in my very first sit-down with him, we are committed to competing for every single vote.”